danialmir/purchase-plan/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 pay attention
-as the main branch is not compleate yet you sould push the context branch when you push the code before running the devolopment server run json-server you can run that by runnig the command : npm/yarn run server and to run the devolopment server run : npm/yarn run dev
+-as the main branch is not compleate yet you sould push the context branch -when you push the code before running the devolopment server run json-server -you can run that by runnig the command : npm/yarn run server -and to run the devolopment server run : npm/yarn run dev

 ## Expanding the ESLint configuration